oshinika/Bcrypt_Hashing/README.md

 # Bcrypt Hashing

-Bcrypt is recognized as a password hashing function that is designed to safeguard sensitive data through the production of strong, non-reversible hashes.
+Bcrypt is recognized as a password hashing function that is designed to protect sensitive data through generating strong, non-reversible hashes. non-reversible hashes.
 Salting and an adjustable cost factor are utilized to resist brute-force and pre-computed attacks.
-Bcrypt hashing method can be used to securely store user passwords in user stores.

-This guide walks you through the steps of configuring Bcrypt as the hashing algorithm of a JDBC user store.
+This makes it an ideal choice for securely storing credentials in user stores.

 > [!NOTE]
-> * It should be noted that the Bcrypt hashing algorithm is supported only for WSO2 Identity Server version 7.1.0, specifically at update levels 24 and above.
 > * Currently, Bcrypt supports only JDBC user stores of WSO2 Identity Server.
+> * It should be noted that the Bcrypt hashing algorithm is supported for WSO2 Identity Server version starting from 7.1.0, specifically at update levels 24 and above.

 ## Configure Bcrypt hashing

 This section guides you on how to configure Bcrypt hashing on primary and secondary JDBC user stores.
-* Place the org.wso2.carbon.identity.hash.provider.bcrypt-***.jar file into the`<IS_HOME>/repository/components/dropins` directory.
+* Place the org.wso2.carbon.identity.hash.provider.bcrypt-*.*.*.jar file into the`<IS_HOME>/repository/components/dropins` directory.
 You can download the connector from the [WSO2 Store](https://store.wso2.com/connector/identity-hash-provider-bcrypt).
 ### Bcrypt for primary JDBC user store

 > [!NOTE]